saintland/RAEN/README.md

 README
 ================

-# The Random Ensemble Variable Selection Method
+# RAEN: A Robust and Generalized Variable Selection Method for High-Dimensional Data

 The Proportional Subdistribution Hazard (PSH) model has been popular for estimating the effects of the covariates on the cause of interest in